A Lagrangian Neighbourhood Theorem for shifted symplectic derived schemes: Background material

 We can show that $\d\ci\ti\al=\ti\al\ci\d$ as in \eq{ln3eq45}, and that $\ti\al$ preserves $\{\,,\,\},[\,,\,]$ as in \eq{ln3eq46}--\eq{ln3eq47}.
 Thus $\pi^2_{B^\bu},\ti\al$ define a (strict) coisotropic structure on~$\al:A^\bu\!\ra\!
 B^\bu$.

 \end{ex}

 Examples \ref{ln3ex8} and \ref{ln3ex9} show that all of our (ordinary/weak/strong) `Lagrangian Darboux form' local models in $k$-shifted symplectic derived $\K$-schemes for $k\le 0$ can be promoted to explicit (strict) coisotropic structures in $k$-shifted Poisson derived $\K$-schemes.
-This may help to prove Conjecture~\ref{ln1conj1}.